-6.12 Caring for someone who has died
+6.13 Caring for someone who has died

-The IPC measures described in this document continue to apply whilst the individual who has died remains in the care environment.
-This is due to the ongoing risk of infectious transmission via contact although the risk is usually lower than for living individuals.
-Where the deceased was known or suspected to have been infected with COVID-19, there is no requirement for a body bag, and viewing, hygienic preparations, post-mortem and embalming are all permitted.
+The IPC measures described in this document continue to apply whilst the resident who has died remains in the care home.
+This is due to the ongoing risk of infectious transmission via contact although the risk is usually lower than for living residents.
+Where the deceased was known or suspected to have been infected with COVID-19, there is no requirement for a body bag, and viewing, hygienic preparations, postmortem and embalming are all permitted.
 Body bags may be used for other practical reasons such as maintaining dignity or preventing leakage of body fluids.